15 Network Models and Connectivity

 | 16 | 0 | 0 | 3 | 3 | 18.006698 |

-This model document describes a procedure for quantifying benefits associated with removal of organism movement barriers within a watershed (e.g., dam removal, culvert repair, fish ladder installation) or impacts of barrier addition (e.g., dam construction, weir installation).
+Here we demonstrated a procedure for quantifying benefits or impacts to organisms of altering riverine barrieres.
 The model focuses on upstream movement of migratory organisms such as fish and operates at the watershed-scale.
 The algorithm is based on four primary components: habitat quantity upstream of a dam, habitat quality upstream of a dam, the passability of a structure for a given organism, and the shape/topology of the watershed.
 This algorithm combines these data to estimate quality-weighted, accessible habitat at the watershed scale.

 - The WUCT is primarily applicable in the context of migratory fishes because of the focus on connectivity to the outlet of the system.
 Alternative connectivity algorithms exist for resident fishes (e.g., Cote et al. 2009).